-Rsync (Remote Sync) is an useful command line utility for Unix like systems to synchronize files between two remote systems.
-A user can also use rsync command to sync files between two directory on same system.
-The rsync uses delta-transfer algorithm, which sends only the differences between the source files and the existing files in the destination.
-It also reduced the data on network to save bandwidth.
+Rsync (Remote Sync) is a useful command-line utility for Unix-like systems to synchronize files between two remote systems.
+A user can also use the Rsync command to sync files between two directories on the same system.
+The Rsync uses a delta-transfer algorithm, which sends only the differences between the source files and the existing files in the destination.
+It also reduced the data on the network to save bandwidth.

-The Rsync is generally used for the backup purpose or transferring large number of files between two systems.
-Rsync support local to local, local to remote and remote to local syncing of files.
-But it doesn’t support remote to remote files syncing.
+The Rsync is generally used for backup purposes or for transferring a large number of files between two systems.
+Rsync support local to local, local to remote, and remote to local syncing of files.
+But it doesn’t support remote to remote file syncing.

 rsync [OPTION...]
 SOURCE...
 [DESTINATION]

 - Here SOURCE can be a local directory like “/opt/backup” or a remote location like “[email protected]:/opt/remotedir/”